CivicActions/agile-ms/README.md

 To report a bug against this prototype, please enter a new GitHub issue: https://github.com/CivicActions/agile-ms/issue

+## The USDS Playbook Checklist

+1. Understand what people need
+2. Address the whole experience, from start to finish
+3. Make it simple and intuitive
+4. Build the service using agile and iterative practices
+5. Structure budgets and contracts to support delivery
+6. Assign one leader and hold that person accountable
+7. Bring in experienced teams
+8. Choose a modern technology stack
+9. Deploy in a flexible hosting environment
+10. Automate testing and deployments
+11. Manage security and privacy through reusable processes
+12. Use data to drive decisions
+13. Default to open

 ## Team Structure

 Robert L. Read was appointed the role Product Owner and was responsible for the overall success of the prototype.